Homological aspects of branching laws: A theorem of Roche and some consequences

 In particular, since the category of representations ${\RR}[M]{[\rho]}$ in the Bernstein component of $M$ corresponding to the cuspidal representation $\rho$ of $M$ is the same as the category of modules over an Azumaya algebra with center the ring of functions on the complex torus consisting of the unramified twists of $\rho$, the same is true of the Bernstein component ${\RR}[G]{[M, \rho]}$ of $G$. \end{thm}

-\begin{remark} By the Geometric Lemma (which calculates Jacquet modules of full principal series representations), the assertion that no nontrivial element of $N_G(M)/M$ preserves $\rho$ up to an unramified twist is equivalent to say that the Jacquet module with respect to the parabolic $P$ of the principal series representation $\Ind_P^G(\rho)$ contains $\rho$ with multiplicity 1, and no unramified twist of it distinct from itself. \end{remark}
+\begin{remark} By the Geometric Lemma (which calculates Jacquet modules of full principal series representations, in this particular case when $\rho$ is cuspidal), the assertion that no nontrivial element of $N_G(M)/M$ preserves $\rho$ up to an unramified twist is equivalent to say that the Jacquet module with respect to the parabolic $P$ of the principal series representation $\Ind_P^G(\rho)$ contains $\rho$ with multiplicity 1, and no unramified twist of it distinct from itself. \end{remark}

 \begin{prop} Let $\G_{n+1}$ be any of the classical groups $\GL_{n+1}(F),$ $\SO_{n+1}(F),$ $\U_{n+1}(F)$.
 Let $\pi_1$ be an irreducible representation of $\G_{n+1}(F)$ belonging to a generic $L$-packet of $\G_{n+1}(F)$, and let $(M,\rho)$ be a cuspidal datum for $\G_n(F)$.
 Assume that no nontrivial element of $N_{\G_n(F)}(M)/M$ preserves $\rho$ up to an unramified twist.
 Let $\rho^0$ be an irreducible representation of $M^0$, the subgroup of $M$ generated by compact elements of $M$, with $\rho^0 \subset \rho|_{M^0}$.
 Then, the $(M,\rho)$ Bernstein component of $\pi_1$ restricted to $\G_n(F)$ is the ``universal principal series'' representation, i.e.,